airbnb/streamalert/docs/source/clusters.rst

 Amazon S3 is one of the default datasources for StreamAlert.

-S3 Object event notifications can be configured to send to Lambda each time an object is written.
+S3 Event Notifications can be configured to notify Lambda each time an object is written.

 When StreamAlert receives this notification, it fetches the object from S3 and analyzes it according to configured rules.